alaminopu/wp-noticeboard/README.md

 ## Installation

-Installation is very simple like other WP plugin.
+Installation is pretty much same as installing other WP plugin.

 ## Using Shortcode